Frequently Asked Questions (FAQ) about Placement Testing

 Please refer to the Retest Policy.

-Students may waive placement testing if they have taken specific college level courses or accepted placement tests from other schools.
-Please refer to Placement Testing Waivers for more information.
+Students may waive the computerized assessment if they have taken specific college level courses or accepted course placements from other community colleges.
+Please refer to Placement Waivers for more information.

 Q. Can recent high school graduates (within the last 5 years) use high school grades and courses to determine placement for English and Math?